cguttweb/nuxt-portfolio-blog/content/posts/vue-anmations-and-transitions.md

 - *-leave
 - *-leave-active

-* = is the name given to the transition
+* = is the name given to the transition.
+These same classes can be used with animations as well as setting up a keyframe.

+Note if using transitions and animations together can cause issues so make sure to specifiy the type on the transition e.g. `<transition name="fade" type="animation">`

+There is the option to setup an initial on-load animation by adding "appear" property to the transition.